MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/storage/slow-attach-detach-operations-azure-disk.md

 ## Cause

-This limitation is a known issue that affects the in-tree Azure disk driver (`kubernetes.io/azure-disk`) where the operations are done sequentially.
+This limitation is a known issue that affects the in-tree Azure disk driver `kubernetes.io/azure-disk` where the operations are done sequentially.

-To verify if you're using the in-tree Azure Disk driver you'll need to check the Storage Class defined on the (`PersistentVolumeClaim`), if the (`provisioner`) is (`kubernetes.io/azure-disk`) then you're using the in-tree driver and you're exposed to the refered limitation where operations are done sequentially.
+To verify if you're using the in-tree Azure Disk driver you'll need to check the Storage Class defined on the `PersistentVolumeClaim`, if the `provisioner` is `kubernetes.io/azure-disk`, then you're using the in-tree driver and you're exposed to the refered limitation where operations are done sequentially.

 Usage of the in-tree driver was deprecated in AKS 1.21.
 We now use the Container Storage Interface (CSI) driver as the standard driver.